 6. Enclosed Space Accidents

-Enclosed spaces are dangerous areas to work because of presence of toxic and flammable gases.
+Enclosed spaces are dangerous areas to work because of the presence of toxic and flammable gases.
 There have been cases of accidents involving unconsciousness and death of seafarers even after the spaces were gas-freed.
 It is therefore extremely important that the enclosed spaces are properly gas freed and tested before entering.

 Burns or Scalding are common occurrences in the ship’s engine room during dry dock.
 Steam pipes or hot oil are some of the main causes of burns.
 Also, during maintenance of machinery, heated parts can cause severe burns to seafarers.

 Real-life accident: After dry dock entering, the boiler was brought to zero pressure before opening for maintenance.
 However, when the main steam valve body was opened, a lot of steam came out causing severe burn to the engine crew.

 In order to avoid such incidents, ensure that the boiler vent is opened properly.
 Also, do not open the boiler immediately after the pressure reaches zero.
 Leave it idle for sometime before opening.

 Burns can also be caused by chemicals and while performing hot works such as welding, gas cutting etc.

 8. Failure of High-Pressure Components/ Failure or Lifting Equipment

 Equipment and tools with high-pressure components are used during overhauling and lifting of engine room machinery and parts.
 Such high-pressure components can rupture or burst causing irreversible injury to engine room crew.
 In case of high-pressure pipe bursting, the jet from the system can puncture or piercer the skin causing very severe consequences.
 All these equipment should, therefore, be properly tested before using them.